Jessica Paré: Career

-Paré landed a small role in the television film Bonanno: A Godfather's Story during her final year in high school, which convinced her to pursue acting as a career.
+Paré landed a small role in the television film Bonanno: A Godfather's Story (1999) during her final year in high school, which convinced her to pursue acting as a career.
 She also had small roles in an episode of the horror television series Big Wolf on Campus and the French film En Vacances (1999).
 She dropped out of the fine arts program at Montreal's Dawson College and pursued acting for two years.
 At one point, she worked as a photographer's assistant on automotive photo shoots.

 After Paré auditioned for a bit part for the independent film Stardom (2000), director Denys Arcand chose her to star in the film.
 She played a naive ice hockey player propelled to international stardom as a supermodel.
 The comedic satire closed the 2000 Cannes Film Festival with mixed reviews from critics.
 Paré became the Canadian film industry's "it girl" following the film's release.
-She was also voted one of the 25 Most Beautiful People of 2012, by People, one of only a few Canadian citizens to have ever been granted this designation.
+She was also voted one of the 25 Most Beautiful People of 2012, by People Magazine.

 Paré next starred in Lost and Delirious (2001), a story of two young lovers set in a girls' boarding school.
-The film debuted to mixed reviews at the Sundance Film Festival.
-The performances of Paré and her co-stars Mischa Barton and Piper Perabo were, however, widely praised.
+The film debuted to mixed reviews at the Sundance Film Festival, but the performances of Paré and her co-stars Mischa Barton and Piper Perabo were widely praised.
 Paré appeared in the television miniseries Random Passage (2002), based on a series of award-winning novels by Bernice Morgan.
 Also that year, she appeared in the television miniseries Napoléon as the emperor's mistress and had a cameo appearance as a pop singer in Deepa Mehta's Bollywood/Hollywood (2002).
 The following year, she starred in the girl gang thriller film Posers (2003), after which she appeared in the CTV film The Death and Life of Nancy Eaton, in the title role of murdered heiress Nancy Eaton.

 Paré made her Hollywood debut in the film Wicker Park (2004).
 That year, she also starred in the television miniseries Lives of the Saints, was in the mockumentary See This Movie (2004), and had a role in The WB teen drama series Jack & Bobby, about two brothers, one whom grows up to be the President of the United States; Paré's character grows up to be the First Lady.